-- The full name of the pupil. - The full name and address of any parent with whom the pupil lives. - At least two contact telephone numbers for the child. - If applicable, the full name and address of the parent with whom the pupil is going to live, and the date the pupil is expected to start living there. - The name of pupil's destination school and the pupil's expected start date there, if applicable; and - The grounds under which the pupil's name is to be deleted from the admission register.
+- the full name of the pupil. - the full name and address of any parent with whom the pupil lives.

+- at least two contact telephone numbers for the child. - if applicable, the full name and address of the parent with whom the pupil is going to live, and the date the pupil is expected to start living there. - the name of pupil's destination school and the pupil's expected start date there, if applicable; and - the grounds under which the pupil's name is to be deleted from the admission register.

 If this information is not provided by the parent or carer, then a Child Missing in Education (CME) form is completed and sent to the local authority.
-Please see the LBS guidance on 'Children Missing Education' for more information.